openebs-archive/openebs-docs/docs/ugcstor.md

     pvc-3f86fcdf-02f6-11ea-b0f6-42010a8000f8-cstor-disk-pool-hgt4   158M   3.41M       Healthy   4h7m
     </div>

-12. After new replica of the cStor volume is in `Healthy ` state, check the following parameters of the cStor volume to ensure that details are updated properly.
+12. Once the new replica of the cStor volume is in `Healthy ` state, check the following parameters of the cStor volume to ensure that details are updated properly.

     - consistencyFactor
     - desiredReplicationFactor